BladeRunner713/CS396_project/README.md

 Install [graphviz](https://graphviz.org/download/)

 Install some require R packages.
+You can check the installation by running 'main.py' and expected output = 0.
 ```sh
 #%%R
 install.packages("BiocManager")